Sigrid Thornton: Stage highlights

 Thornton's stage performances include a 2002/03 touring production of The Blue Room directed by Simon Phillips for the Melbourne Theatre Company opposite Marcus Graham.
 In 2009 she made her debut with Opera Australia in its production at Melbourne's Arts Centre as Desiree Armfeldt in Sondheim and Wheeler's A Little Night Music, directed by Stuart Maunder.

 In 2014, she won critical acclaim for her portrayal of Blanche DuBois in Tennessee Williams' play A Streetcar Named Desire for the Black Swan State Theatre Company in Perth.

 In 2015, she appeared in the premiere of Stephen Beckett's play Diary of a Nobody, inspired by the 1892 novel The Diary of a Nobody, at the Princess Theatre, Launceston, Tasmania.
 The same year, Thornton played the part of Golde in Fiddler on the Roof at the Princess Theatre, Melbourne.

-As of September 2022 Sigrid made her stage debut for The Sydney Theatre Company in the premiere stage play The Lifespan of a Fact to rave reviews and in 2023 returns to the stage for Anton Checkov's The Seagull for The Sydney Theatre Company.
+As of September 2022 Sigrid made her stage debut for the Sydney Theatre Company in the premiere stage play The Lifespan of a Fact to rave reviews and in 2023 she returned to the stage for Anton Chekhov's The Seagull for the STC.

-Recent film and television work

-In 2002, Thornton starred in Australian thriller The Pact, directed by Strathford Hamilton, written by Hugh O'Brien.

-In 2003, Thornton appeared in Mittens directed by Emma Freeman.
-In 2004, she played a geneticist in a four-episode arc on MDA.
-She shaved her head for her role in the 2005 telemovie Little Oberon.

-Thornton hosted the Nine Network's What's Good For You.

-In 2010, she appeared in Underbelly: The Golden Mile as recurring character Geraldine "Gerry" Lloyd, an Australian Federal Police detective and investigator for the Wood Royal Commission.

-In 2011, Thornton starred in Face to Face, an independent Australian film directed by Michael Rymer.

-In 2012, she participated in Who Do You Think You Are.

-In 2016, Thornton appeared in the fourth season of SoHo drama series Wentworth for seven episodes as a special guest star.
-She portrayed the character of Sonia Stevens (initially played by Tina Bursill in Prisoner), a woman on remand for the suspected murder of her best friend.

-Thornton returned for season 5 of Wentworth as a main cast member and served as the main antagonist in season 6, until her characters death in episode 7, "The Edge".

-In 2018, she appeared in Anh's Brush with Fame.

-In 2021 Thornton would film the feature film Slant and critics praised Thornton's role as 'career best'.
+On 11 September 2024, Thornton was named for the 2025 season for the MTC play Mother Play.

+Other

+Thornton has served on several industry boards including the Australian Academy of Cinema and Television Arts, Film Victoria and the National Institute of Dramatic Art (NIDA).
+She has been MC for Australian appearances by Nelson Mandela and the Dalai Lama and for the Centenary of Federation joint sittings of the Australian Parliament.